lan13005/PyAmpTools/docs/ift/iftpwa_tips.md

 ## Analysis Tips

 ### Hyperparameter scans
 Hyperparameter scans are performed under the hood using `optuna` python package. `PyAmpTools` streamlines this interaction, see the configuration file tutorial.
-We can hijack this interface to perform scans over any hyperparameter defined in the config file.
-It is a very expressive feature.
+We can hijack this interface to perform scans over **any** hyperparameter/key defined in the config file.
+Since the entire model is defined in this config file, you have full control.

 1. **Waveset Scans:** Currently only `pa run_ift` is aware of hyperparameter scanning but one can imagine doing waveset scans with `run_mle` fits (to be added).
 Use `optuna`'s `BruteForceSampler` to perform scans over a list of waveset strings.
 2. **Randomized Fits:** If we wanted to do random fits with `pa run_ift`, one can use `optuna`'s `BruteForceSampler` to scan over `GENERAL.seeds` YAML key.